16.03.08

 “So do you do Power Lifting as well as Weight Lifting at Crossfit?”

-Imagine their faces when I replied: On no, we’re not a weight lifting gym at all, we’re a fitness gym.
-Weightlifting, combined with gymnastics and circuit training, is just part of what we do to get Stronger, Fitter, Faster!”
-Haha. ;)
+His face was a picture when I replied: “Oh we’re not a weight lifting gym, we’re a fitness gym.
+Weightlifting, combined with gymnastics and circuit training, is just part of what we do to get Stronger, Fitter, and Faster!” 🙂

 It is a testament to Crossfit’s efficacy that we were able to field 7 competitors in this very specialised event.
 As it happened, every one of our competitors was unopposed in their combination of age group and weight category, so Crossfit Manchester can now boast a massive 7 British Masters Weight Lifting Champions!
 And proud of them all I am.